 It is the Network layer.
 In this packet, we see that IP is used as a network layer protocol.
 We can see the source and destination IP in this header.

 - Layer 4 –

 It is the Transport layer.
 In this packet, TCP is used as a Transport layer protocol.
 We can find the source and destination ports in this header.

 It is the Application layer.
 In this packet, HTTP is used as an Application layer protocol.

 Let’s explore one of the layers.
 Other layers can be explored further similarly.
 If we expand Layer 5 i.e. HTTP header, it looks as follows.

-Here we see that the Host is mentioned as google.com that is what we tried to access from a browser.
-User-Agent field of the HTTP header shows the browser details.
-In my case, it is Mozilla Firefox as evidenced from this header.
-Destination IP 22.214.171.124 should be one of the IP addresses assigned to the Google server where the webserver is hosted.
+Here we see that the Host is mentioned as google.com which is what we tried to access from a browser.
+The user-Agent field of the HTTP header shows the browser details.
+In my case, it is Mozilla Firefox as evidenced by this header.
+Destination IP 184.108.40.206 should be one of the IP addresses assigned to the Google server where the webserver is hosted.
 It can be verified using a very handy utility command “nslookup”.
-The details of the other fields can be explored in the headers of the HTTP, TCP, IP, Ethernet II protocols.
-Some interesting fields are – Differentiated Services Field (also known as QoS field) in IP header, Window size in TCP header, etc.
+The details of the other fields can be explored in the headers of the HTTP, TCP, IP, and Ethernet II protocols.
+Some interesting fields are – Differentiated Services Field (also known as QoS field) in the IP header, Window size in the TCP header, etc.

 So we have seen that all those rhetorical concepts of layers etc. do exist in real networks also.
 And it sounds interesting when you dissect all the packets that pass through your interface card.
 By doing so, you can get to know what goes/comes through your PC!